Radio channel and Cellular (LTE) combination

 This cellular path will be set with Rx cost equal to 50 to be better than RF channel, but worse than Ethernet connection.
 It can resemble Wired networks, but we will use Wireless.
 Choose whatever fits you more in your particular installation.

-The example uses the Example 2 configuration as a startup point.
+The example uses the third example configuration as a startup point.

 [Important]Important